 As part of the improvements and addition of private gardens, the increased area will be your responsibility to maintain.
 If you are part of our garden maintenance scheme, this additional area will be included.

-- How do I join the Church Lane North Facebook group?
+- How do I join the CLN Facebook group?

 If you would like to join the Church Lane North Facebook group to keep up to date with what’s happening with the regeneration, just search ‘Beyond Housing Church Lane North’ and click join to become a member.
 You’ll then easily be able to message us directly, share your thoughts, participate in polls and enter prize draws!

 - What roads will be affected due to the works and is there going to be an alternative route?

 There will be some disruption to all roads across the estate throughout the lifetime of the scheme whilst new roads are being constructed.
 However, access to all properties will be maintained throughout and the contractor will discuss and agree any alternative routes, temporary parking arrangements etc in advance.